Not a place to build a career, with few exceptions.

-Accounting (Former Employee) – Houston, TX – January 2, 2015
+Project Manager (Former Employee) – Houston, TX – December 2, 2014

 I'll start with the benefits of working here.
 One of them is there have been some very intelligent people at alliantgroup (though these individuals have high turnover) Another is that the work itself is quite interesting and the approach taken by the firm is a strong one.
 If you are a woman, especially an attractive one, you will find that doors open quickly for you.
 If you are a man, doors may open for you too if your personality matches that of "management".

 Besides this, the work environment is depressing, you do not feel like a valuable asset to the company, employees are highly disposable, work hours are extraordinarily burdensome for anyone who has a social life outside the office.
 Management pushes the line on what is appropriate in so many ways in managing staff.
 Workload is unbelievable during tax seasons.
 It is not at all uncommon to have a 20 or more cases at the same time.
 You are there to serve a purpose and are valued so long as that purpose is your priority, make a mistake prioritizing and you rapidly fall from grace.
 There seems to be an inordinate amount of intra-office conflict between departments and teams.
 Employees resent each other for superficial reasons.
 Some employees are incredibly inept and it is infuriating.
 Corporate culture is highly competitive and critical.
 To liken the culture to a post-college Fraternity is not too off-base.

 Expect to work long hours, consider work your number 1 priority, be micromanaged (including ALL your personal time), and to find yourself wondering when if ever you will get a raise/promotion.

 No long-term career potential, work you way too hard, little recognition, challenging office politics, unpleasant culture